 The IDs $\rho$ for a quantum CTMC $\QC$ are represented by density operators on the enlarged Hilbert space $\h_\cq$ with the mixed structure $\sum_{s\in S} \op{s}{s} \otimes \rho_s$ where $\rho_s \in \D_\h^{\le 1}$ are partial density operators, satisfying $\sum_{s\in S} \tr(\rho_s)=1$.
-In mathematical, such a mixed structure entails that the entries $(\bra{s_1} \otimes \id) \rho (\ket{s_2} \otimes \id)$ are zero whenever $s_1 \ne s_2$.
-It underlies the key difference between the classical state space $\mathcal{C}$ and the quantum state space $\h$ that: \begin{itemize}[label=$\star$] \item The classical state space $\mathcal{C}$ has finitely many base states $\ket{s}$ with $s\in S$, which are known and fixed in prior.
-After tracing out the quantum state space $\h$, the reduced density operator on $\mathcal{C}$ is a probability distribution over these classical states, and can not be a \emph{superposition}. \item The quantum state system $\h$ has uncountably many base states $\ket{\psi}$, almost all of which are superpositions on the orthonormal basis of $\h$, due to the postulate of quantum mechanics~\cite{NiC00} that the space of quantum base states is a \emph{continuum}.
-It would bring extra technical hardness to verifying quantum models. \end{itemize} We can also regard these IDs $\rho$ as positive-operator valued distributions over classical states $S$, which generalize probability distributions representing the IDs of a classical CTMC.
+Such a mixed structure entails that the entries $(\bra{s_1} \otimes \id) \rho (\ket{s_2} \otimes \id)$ are zero whenever $s_1 \ne s_2$.
+It underlies the key difference between the classical state space $\mathcal{C}$ and the quantum state space $\h$ that: \begin{itemize} \item The classical state space $\mathcal{C}$ has finitely many basis states $\ket{s}$ with $s\in S$, which are known and fixed a priori.
+After tracing out the quantum state space $\h$, the reduced density operator on $\mathcal{C}$ is a probability distribution over these classical states, and cannot be a \emph{superposition}. \item The quantum state system $\h$ has uncountably many pure states $\ket{\psi}$, due to the postulate of quantum mechanics~\cite{NiC00} that the space of pure states is a \emph{continuum}.
+Those pure states $\ket{\psi}$ are superpositions on some orthonormal basis of $\h$.
+If the orthonormal basis is chosen properly, the pure states $\ket{\psi}$ would be expressed much explicitly, thus facilitating the subsequential computation.
+But properly choosing in the orthonormal basis cannot be guaranteed in advance.
+It will bring extra technical hardness to verifying quantum models. \end{itemize} We can regard these IDs $\rho$ as positive-operator valued distributions over classical states $S$, which generalize probability distributions representing the IDs of a classical CTMC.
 Under the mixed structure, the current model of quantum CTMC is more precise than the one proposed in~\cite{XMG+21} that does \emph{not} clarify the difference between the classical state space and the quantum state space.